Mussismilia: Description

 Mussismilia is a colonial coral.
 Budding is always intracalicular, occurring inside the oral disc of the polyp, within the whorl of tentacles.
 The corallites are phaceloid or subplocoid, with irregular teeth or one to three centres being linked.
 When coenosteum is present, there is a distinctive double wall.
 The columella is discontinuous.
 The septa are porous and have unique, multi-directional teeth formed of twisted threads.
 The columella is spongy, and the columellar teeth are different in size and shape from the septal teeth.

-Evolutionary History

 Classification

 Mussismilia is a genus of stony corals in the subfamily Faviinae of the family Mussidae.
 This genus is restricted to the Atlantic Ocean off the coasts of Brazil.

 Hexacorallia

 Hexacorallia belong to the class Anthozoa, comprising organisms that form polyps with 6-fold symmetry, which includes all of the stony and reef-building corals.
-They have...